Stephen Stepanek: Education and background

 Stepanek attended Villanova University, where he received a B.S. degree in 1975.
 In 2010, Stepanek confirmed he was arrested for drunk driving.

 Political career

 New Hampshire House of Representatives

 In 2014, Stepanek was elected to the New Hampshire House of Representatives, representing the town of Amherst in the 22nd Hillsborough district.
 He did not seek re-election in 2016.
 During the 2016 presidential election, Stepanek was a New Hampshire co-chair for Donald Trump's campaign.

 General Services Administration (GSA)

-On March 5, 2018, the U.S. General Services Administration named Stepanek Regional Administrator of GSA's New England region.
+On March 5, 2018, the U.S. General Services Administration appointed Stepanek the Regional Administrator of GSA's New England region.
 As the New England Regional Administrator, Stepanek oversaw all of GSA's operations in New Hampshire, Connecticut, Maine, Massachusetts, Rhode Island and Vermont, including management of federal real estate and information technology.

 In this role, he was responsible for an inventory of 419 government-owned or leased buildings and 288 employees.
 On May 24, 2018, Stepanek resigned from his position with the agency for an undisclosed reason.